patarapolw/arch-btrfs/README.md

 ### virt-manager / qemu

 As far as I have tested, UEFI needs to be enabled.
 Also, installing `spice-vdagent` is helpful, but may not work in some DE's.

+### VirtualBox

+Of course you can use VirtualBox guest addition ISO, but you will also need to `systemctl enable vboxservice`.